 Our Partner Accountants

-Company directors don’t tend to change accountants unless they have tried to resolve matters.
-Or until they’ve tolerated poor service for a significant period of time.
+Company directors don’t tend to change accountants unless they have tried to resolve matters or tolerated poor service for a significant time.

-So, unless something dramatic has happened which compels you to give notice at once, chances are – you know instinctively that it’s time to call it a day.
+So, unless something dramatic has happened that compels you to give notice immediately, chances are you know instinctively that it’s time to call it a day.

-It may be possible to negotiate lower fees, or successfully resolve specific issues.
+It may be possible to negotiate lower fees or successfully resolve specific issues.
+You may also want to understand how fees work in practice – see our guide to catch-up fees.

-But things like consistently poor communication tend to be systemic problems from our experience.
+But things like consistently poor communication tends to be a systemic problem from our experience.

 It’s up to you, of course, if and when you decide to change accountants.